Diane Lane: 1979–1999: Film career beginnings and breakthrough

 However, Streets of Fire (she turned down Splash and Risky Business for this film) and The Cotton Club, were both commercial and critical failures, and her career languished as a result.
 After The Cotton Club, Lane dropped out of the movie business and lived with her mother in Georgia.
 According to the actress, "I hadn't been close to my mom for a long time, so we had a lot of homework to do.
 We had to repair our relationship because I wanted my mother back."

-Lane returned to acting to appear in The Big Town and Lady Beware, but didn't make another big impression on a sizable audience until 1989's popular and critically acclaimed TV miniseries Lonesome Dove, and was nominated for an Emmy Award for her role.
-She came very close to being cast as Vivian Ward in 1990's blockbuster hit Pretty Woman (which had a much darker script at the time), but due to scheduling conflicts, was unable to take the role.
+Lane returned to acting to appear in The Big Town (1987) and Lady Beware (1987), but she did not make another big impression on a sizable audience until the popular and critically acclaimed TV miniseries Lonesome Dove (1989), for which she was nominated for an Emmy Award for her role.

+In 1989, having taken a decade-long hiatus from the theater to build her film career, Lane returned to the stage to play Olivia in Twelfth Night at the American Repertory Theater in Cambridge, Massachusetts.

+Lane came very close to being cast as Vivian Ward in the blockbuster hit Pretty Woman (1990), which had a much darker script at the time, but due to scheduling conflicts, she was unable to take the role.
 Apparently, costume fittings were made for Lane before the role fell to Julia Roberts.

-She was given positive reviews for her performance in the independent film My New Gun, which was well received at the Cannes Film Festival.
-She went on to appear as actress Paulette Goddard in Sir Richard Attenborough's big-budget biopic of Charles Chaplin, 1992's Chaplin.
-Over the next seven years Lane would star in ten movies, including Jack and Judge Dredd.
-It wasn't until 1999 that Lane earned further recognition for her role in A Walk on the Moon.
-The film also stars Liev Schreiber, Viggo Mortensen, and Anna Paquin.
-One reviewer wrote, "Lane, after years in post-young-career limbo, is meltingly effective."
-The film's director, Tony Goldwyn, described Lane as having "this potentially volcanic sexuality that is in no way self-conscious or opportunistic."
+Lane was given positive reviews for her performance in the independent film My New Gun (1992), which was well received at the Cannes Film Festival.
+She went on to appear as actress Paulette Goddard in Sir Richard Attenborough's big-budget biopic of Charles Chaplin, Chaplin (1992).

+Over the next seven years, Lane would star in ten movies, notably Judge Dredd (1995) and Jack (1996).
+Lane earned further recognition for her role in the film A Walk on the Moon (1999), which also starred Liev Schreiber, Viggo Mortensen, and Anna Paquin.
+One reviewer wrote: "Lane, after years in post-young-career limbo, is meltingly effective."
+The film's director, Tony Goldwyn, described Lane as having "this potentially volcanic sexuality that is in no way self-conscious or opportunistic".
 Lane earned an Independent Spirit Award nomination for Best Female Lead.
 At this time, she was interested in making a film about actress Jean Seberg in which she would play Seberg.